TheExGenesis/TheExGeneisis/index.md

 [**THE VAULT**](vault.md)

 If you're the curious type, you'll want to browse [_The Vault_](vault.md "The Vault").
 It's where I keep all my treasures: books, writings, and other links that I find interesting, important, or have otherwise influenced my thinking.

+**CONNECT**

+I'm seasonally active on [Twitter](https://twitter.com/home), and I oscillate between insightful discussion and dumb memes.
+Send me a DM.

+You can also reach me at francisco.de.carvalho@tecnico.ulisboa.pt for more formal inquiries.